Substance Misuse Nurse -Barnet

 - Hold clinics to assess the needs of service users

-Recruitment & Retention Allowance is paid on a pro rata quarterly basis (June.
-September, December and March)
+*Recruitment and Retention Allowance is paid on a pro-rata quarterly basis

 WDP is recovery focused organisation.
 Our staff and volunteers are committed to helping our service users to improve their health and wellbeing, and to become free from dependency.